-- During the draft State budget preparation process, the line ministries determine their priorities. - > The Government agrees the priorities and budget parameters with the Parliament. - Considering the Parliament's comments and proposals, the Ministries approve mid-term priorities and their implementation strategies. - BDD document is prepared on the basis of the priorities of the Ministries and reflects the estimated volumes of funding of spending organizations' programs as well as budget ceilings of the Ministries. - Considering the BDD document, the Ministries fill budget requests; on the basis of the budget requests, the Ministry of Finance prepares draft State budget. - The Government of Georgia submits the draft budget to the Parliament of Georgia; after discussions, Parliament approves the Law on Annual Budget.
+- During the draft State budget preparation process, the line ministries determine their priorities. - >> The Government agrees the priorities and budget parameters with the Parliament. - Considering the Parliament's comments and proposals, the Ministries approve midterm priorities and their implementation strategies. - DDD document is prepared on the basis of the priorities of the Ministries and reflects the estimated volumes of funding of spending institutions' programs as well as budget ceilings of the Ministries. - Considering the BDD document, the Ministries fill in budget requests; The Ministry of Finance prepares draft of the State budget on the basis of the budget requests. - The Government of Georgia submits the draft budget to the Parliament of Georgia.
+Parliament approves the Law on Annual Budget after discussions.